Beta Capricorni: Beta1 Capricorni

-Beta² Capricorni
+Beta2 Capricorni

-Beta² Capricorni is simpler and more studied.
-Its brighter component, Beta Capricorni Ba, has a magnitude of 6.1 and is an A0-giant with 40 times the luminosity of the Sun.
-The companion, Beta Capricorni Bb, is approximately 3 arcseconds from Ba.
-Ba is unusual for having large amounts of mercury and manganese in its atmosphere.
+Beta2 Capricorni is a simpler single-lined spectroscopic binary.
+The visible component, Beta Capricorni Ba, is an A-type star with 40 times the luminosity of the Sun.
+The companion, Beta Capricorni Bb, is approximately 3 arcseconds from Ba and has a mass slightly higher than the Sun.
+Ba is classified as a mercury-manganese star, a chemically peculiar star with unusually strong mercury and manganese lines in its spectrum.